PassportNew Zealand

 • Confidence: baseline

-• Double-check: the latest authority wording for background, presentation, and delivery channel.
+• Check the latest authority wording for background, presentation, and the submission channel.

-This fallback profile is not tied to a single official source.
-Before you submit, check the latest rules on the relevant authority site.
+This fallback profile is not linked to one official source.
+Check the relevant authority site before you submit.

-Compare routes with a print or offline workflow
+Compare profiles with a print or offline workflow

-Useful when the country is fixed but the exact document route is still unclear inside New Zealand.
+Useful when the country is fixed but the exact document profile is still unclear inside New Zealand.

 Use these to compare how the same document family changes across countries, sizes, and technical constraints.